-The objects of RAS are to improve the quality of life of the people by continuously generating a high level of public awareness for the importance of a good restroom environment.
-In furtherance of the above object, the Society may gather resources and promote creative development in design, usage and methods of operation to achieve the above objects; set world-class standards of excellence in restroom environment; and network with other toilet or restroom associations or bodies worldwide for ideas, social, health and cultural exchanges; liaise with Government authorities and other non-governmental organisations to organize joint activities.
+The two primary objects of RAS are to improve the quality of life of the people by continuously generating a high level of public awareness for the importance of a good restroom environment and to help the low income and disadvantaged.
+In furtherance of the first object, the Society may gather resources and promote creative development in design, usage and methods of operation to achieve the above objects; set world-class standards of excellence in restroom environment; and network with other toilet or restroom associations or bodies worldwide for ideas, social, health and cultural exchanges; liaise with Government authorities and other non-governmental organisations to organize joint activities.
+In furtherance of the second object, the Society may initiate training programmes and increase the employability and skills of the low income and disadvantaged.